stevenittileon/stevenittileon/README.md

 # 👋 Hi, I'm Steven!
 👩🏻‍💻 Aspiring Software Engineer sharing my journey and learnings in Tech<br/>
-👩🏻‍🎓 Studying Data Science at the Indian Institute of Technology, Madras<br/>
+👩🏻‍🎓 Studying Data Science at the Indian Institute of Technology, Madras (IITM) <br/>
-👩🏻‍🎓 Studying Computer Science at the Vellore Institute of Technology, Vellore<br/>
+👩🏻‍🎓 Studying Computer Science at the Vellore Institute of Technology, Vellore (VIT) <br/>
 💭 Currently learning about data analytics and machine learning!<br/>

 # 💻 Tech Stack: